While Talking about Big Ideas

-- Role modeling selfishness teaches children to be selfish.
+Role modeling selflessness teaches children to be selfless.

-Small acts of kindness are a reflex in my house.
-They vastly outweigh the sibling battles and petty bickering – though that abounds too, of course.
-And according to Raising a Moral Child, only 25 percent to around half of that inclination to be kind is genetic.
+And according to Grant's article in the New York Times, Raising a Moral Child, only 25 percent to around half of a child's inclination to be kind is genetic.

 This means half to 75 percent of our tendency for compassion is taught.
 Modeled.
 Practiced.